 - Communication tools created included a website housing a research library, collateral materials, a dietitian-authored blog; social media channels, and an e-newsletter.

-- Conducted a “mindful snacking” study in partnership with a behavioral eating expert, showing that pistachio snackers consume less calories but with high levels of satiety.
+- Conducted a “mindful snacking” study in partnership with a behavioral eating expert in order to shift consumer perception, showing that pistachio snackers consume less calories but with high levels of satiety.

 - Health influencer outreach focused on engagement opportunities with a leading dietitian organization.